danilomonteirosouza/danilomonteirosouza/README.md

 ## About me:

-Certified Scrum Master and Flutter Developer :smile:
+ Professional Scrum Master™ and Flutter Developer :smile:

 I'm a passionate to create Android and iOS Apps that transform the form of people interacts with the world and yourself through Apps responsives, secures and scalables.